Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Verification of predictions and interpretability of the fields

 Second, and crucially for practical use, these conclusions are insensitive to the truncation scale of the \textit{E}/\textit{B} transform.
 Although not shown here, we have repeated the analysis for $\ell_{\max}=95$ and $\ell_{\max}=11$ (instead of $\ell_{\max}=1535$) and found essentially unchanged distributions.
-If the distortions were dominated by the finite support of the real-space kernels (``effective beam'' or kernel-truncation effects; see \citealt{Rotti:2018pzi}), one would expect them to widen when increasing $\ell_{\max}$.
-This is not observed: the non-full-locality associated with the kernel width is subdominant compared to the intrinsic geometric differences between the $E$- and $B$-like projections of the polarization tensor.
-In other words, the extra spectral complexity of $P_E$, $P_B$, $S$, and especially of $|E|$ and $|B|$, is mainly a consequence of the \textit{E}/\textit{B} geometry in map space, not a technical artefact of the numerical implementation.
+If the deformations were dominated by the finite support of the real-space kernels (``effective beam'' or kernel-truncation effects; see \citealt{Rotti:2018pzi}), one would expect them to widen when decreasing $\ell_{\max}$.
+This is not observed: the lack of full locality associated with the kernel width is subdominant compared to the intrinsic geometric differences between the $E$- and $B$-like projections of the polarization tensor.
+In other words, the extra spectral complexity of $P_E$, $P_B$, $S$, and especially of $|E|$ and $|B|$, is mainly a consequence of the \textit{E}/\textit{B} geometry in map space, not an artefact of the implementation.